 - Canadian dividend paying ETFs should be in Cash/Margin, or TFSA if you don't have a Cash/Margin account.

 - Foreign stock ETFs can be in your TFSA or RRSP first.
-If you need to have them in Cash/Margin accounts consider swap-products.
+If you need to have them in Cash/Margin accounts consider swap-based ETFs.

-- If you have a larger RRSP filled with U.S. corporate bonds and your U.S. stock allocation, be smart and switch to a U.S. dollar RRSP and hold VTI (instead of XUU.TO) and VCIT (instead of ZIC.TO) to save on withholding taxes.
+- If you have a larger RRSP filled with U.S. corporate bonds and your U.S. stock allocation, be smart and switch to a U.S. dollar RRSP and hold comparable U.S.-listed ETFs to save on withholding taxes.

 Planning ahead and giving yourself plenty of time to make the right moves will make things a lot easier in retirement.
-For an average couple in retirement with full TFSAs, healthy RRSPs, and Cash/Margin accounts generating Canadian dividend income, your income taxes should be super low.
+For an average couple in retirement with full TFSAs, healthy RRSPs, and Cash/Margin accounts generating Canadian dividend income, your income taxes should be super low (around 10%).

 Investment assets of $1 million generating $40,000 a year split between two people, plus CPP/OAS income, should add up to a total tax bill of less than $5,000 in BC, AB, SK, or ON.
 That's less than a 10% tax rate when averaged over all income.
 It can be even $0 with certain account setups.

-If you own a small business, consider working with your CPA and a good financial adviser to plan your shift to retirement well in advance.
+If you own a small business, work with your CPA and a good financial adviser to plan your shift to retirement allocations well in advance.
 Proper planning can save you tens of thousands in taxes.